City of Joy (1992 film)

-City of Joy is a 1992 drama film directed by Roland Joffé, with a screenplay by Mark Medoff.
+City of Joy (released in the Philippines as Raging Inferno) is a 1992 drama film directed by Roland Joffé, with a screenplay by Mark Medoff.
 It is based upon the novel of the same name by Dominique Lapierre, which looks at poverty in then-modern India, specifically life in the slums.
 The film stars Patrick Swayze, Pauline Collins, Om Puri and Shabana Azmi.
+The film was the second collaboration between Joffé and costume designer Judy Moorcroft.

 Plot

 Hazari Pal is a rural farmer who moves to Calcutta with his wife Kamla and three children in search of a better life.
-The Pals do not get off to a good start: they are cheated out of their rent money and thrown out on the streets, and it's difficult for Hazari to find a job to support them.
-But the determined family refuses to give up and eventually finds its place in the poverty-stricken city.
+The Pals do not get off to a good start: they are cheated out of their rent money and thrown out on the streets, and it is difficult for Hazari to find a job to support them.
+However, the determined family refuses to give up and eventually finds its place in the poverty-stricken city.

-Meanwhile, on the other end of Calcutta, Max Lowe, a Houston surgeon distraught after the loss of a young patient, has arrived in search of spiritual enlightenment.
+Meanwhile, at the other end of Calcutta, Max Lowe, a Houston surgeon distraught after the loss of a young patient, has arrived in search of spiritual enlightenment.
 However, he encounters misfortune as soon as he arrives.
 After being tricked by a young prostitute, he is roughed up by thugs and left bleeding in the street without his documents and valuable possessions.

-Hazari comes to Max's aid and takes the injured doctor to the "City of Joy," a slum area populated with lepers and poor people which becomes the Pals' new home and the American's home-away-from-home.
+Hazari comes to Max's aid and takes the injured doctor to the "City of Joy," a slum area populated with lepers and poor people that becomes the Pals' new home and the American's home-away-from-home.
 Max spends a lot of time in the neighborhood, but he does not want to become too involved with the residents because he is afraid of becoming emotionally attached to them.
-He soon, however, is coaxed into helping his new-found friends by a strong-willed Irish woman, who runs the local clinic.
+However, he is soon coaxed into helping his new-found friends by a strong-willed Irish woman, who runs the local clinic.

 Eventually, Max begins to fit in with his fellow slum-dwellers and become more optimistic.
 There are many around him whose lives are much worse, but they look on each day with a hope that gives new strength to the depressed doctor.